Plant Responses to Climate Change with Ecologist Dr. Nathalie Chardon - Day Two in Mazama

 Field Session with Ecologist Dr. Nathalie Chardon

 Note: This is the second of two field days with a shared topic.
+Day two programming will run from noon to 6pm.
 You can join for either day, or both days.
 Content is similar for both days, but location and mode of travel will differ.
 Details for day two are below.
 Details for day one can be found at this link.

 Join the Conservancy in the field with ecologist Dr. Nathalie Chardon to explore how plant communities are responding to climate change.
 An ecologist at the University of British Columbia, Dr. Chardon is part of a multi-year study of plant communities in the Methow Valley.
 Many plant species seek refuge by moving north or to higher elevations.
 Many, however, are not moving, leaving them at risk as their environment warms.
 Why are these plants staying put?